Good Dog by Mopdog is a family fund that was founded by William and Cheryl Musial, and their two sons, Cole and Zach.

 Cheryl, who has more than 25 years of experience in marketing and sales, joined the Mopdog team in 1998.
 Prior to joining Mopdog, Cheryl held senior marketing and sales leadership positions in the health care industry.
 In her role at Mopdog, Cheryl has applied her marketing communications, strategic planning and brand positioning expertise to local, regional, national and global companies.

-Cheryl assists numerous boards and nonprofit organizations, such as the Center for Family Resources (previous board chair, marketing committee chair), Leadership Cobb (co-chair, governing board, committee chair), Cobb County Safety Village Foundation (marketing committee co-chair), Academy of Women Leaders, liveSAFE Resources of Northwest Georgia, WellStar Regional Health Advisory Board, WellStar Major Gifts Committee, Theatre In The Square (vice chair) and Cobb Schools Foundation (marketing/PR chair).
-Cheryl has received numerous awards and recognitions, including 2009 West Cobb Citizen of the Year and 2009 Tribute to Women Leaders Honoree.
+Cheryl has served on numerous boards and nonprofit organizations, such as the Center for Family Resources (previous board chair, marketing committee chair), Leadership Cobb (co-chair, governing board, committee chair), Continuum of Care, Cobb County Safety Village Foundation, liveSAFE (boar member and Academy of Women Leaders), WellStar (Kennestone Regional Hospital Health Advisory Board, WellStar Foundation board), Communities in Schools of Georgia in Marietta/Cobb County (board), and Cobb Schools Foundation (marketing/PR chair).
+Cheryl has received numerous awards and recognitions, including West Cobb Citizen of the Year and a Tribute to Women Leaders Honoree.

-Zach was also involved with the Chick-fil-A Leadership Academy and volunteering for the Harrison Hoya Youth Lacrosse Team.
-He is an Ambassador for Nation United Lacrosse, giving back to others to help build and inspire diversity in lacrosse.
+He has been an active community volunteer, donating his talents as a coach for Hoya Youth Lacrosse Team, Chick-fil A Leadership Academy and an Ambassador for Nation United Lacrosse, giving back to others to help build and inspire diversity in lacrosse.

 The Good Dog Fund operates through the Cobb Community Foundation, a nonprofit 501(c)(3) organization.